 Other COVID-19 safety supplies are available for specific purposes and departments, such as face shields for those working with chemicals, lip reading masks, and disinfectant.
 Please contact email@example.com if you have any questions about the supplies you are eligible for or the process for obtaining them.

 One of the tools in fighting the spread of COVID-19 is ventilation.
 The Facilities Department has reviewed all occupied spaces on campus with the goal of providing each person working and teaching on campus with the best ventilation possible.
-The College follows CDC guidance to provide the optimal ventilation in buildings with air handling units: increasing the amount of fresh air to a space, good filtration (ie. use of MERV 13), and providing at least four air changes per hour with 100 percent outside air (as conditions allow).
+The College follows CDC guidance to provide the optimal ventilation in buildings with air handling units: increasing the amount of fresh air to a space, good filtration (ie. use of MERV 13), and providing at least four air changes per hour with 100 percent outside air (as conditions allow) when buildings are open.
 The Facilities Department also has technicians that manage and maintain building systems and has a preventative maintenance program.

 Here is some information and tips for users in managing the air in your space.